txjhawk/framework/README.md

 A simple PHP MVC framework using composer and doctrine.

+##### Usage

+Create your project directory something like
+    - src/
+    -   app/
+    -   composer.json

-#### To use this framework with composer create your composer file and add this code.
+To use this framework with composer create your composer file and add this code.

 ```sh
 {
   "name": "Skeleton App",